 In May 2021, the Company became party to a litigation matter brought by TeamSava d.o.o.
 Beograd ("TeamSava") and other related parties.
 The plaintiffs filed a Statement of Claim in May 2021 in Tel Aviv District Court in Israel, alleging claims, among other things, that the Company breached the terms of a commercial contract relating to services provided by TeamSava and related parties in connection with the sourcing and administrative management of personnel in Serbia who provided game development services exclusively for the Company.
 The pending litigation seeks damages of 27.3 million New Israeli Shekels (or approximately \$8.5 million based on prevailing exchange rates as of May 19, 2021).
 The Company believes that the claims are without merit and the Company intends to vigorously defend against them; however, there can be no assurance that the Company will be successful in the defense of this litigation.
-The Company's range of possible loss could be up to 27.3 million NIS based on the claim amount of the litigation, but the Company is not able to reasonably estimate the probability or amount of loss and therefore has not made any accruals.
+The Company is not able to reasonably estimate the probability or amount of loss and therefore has not made any accruals.